richard-austin/cloud-server/README.md

     ```
 ## ActiveMQ
 Messages between the Cloud Service and the NVRs pass through an <a href="https://github.com/richard-austin/activemq-for-cloud-service">ActiveMQ</a> service.
-The mqURL for the Cloud service and cloudActiveMQUrl on the NVRs (both in application.yml) should be set to where ActiveMQ is installed.
+Both the Cloud Server and NVRs must be configured to connect to the same ActiveMQ instance using the
-The truststore and keystore on Cloud and NVRs as well as the ActiveMQ credentials should all tie up.
-The default configurations
-in the three projects will work (but with mqURL and cloudActiveMQUrl needing setting for your network environment).
+correct credentials (see [Admin Mode](#set-amq-connection) section)
 ## Initial Setup
 #### Set up admin user account password
 The admin account is set up with the default password *elementary*, this should be changed first of all.